← Back to blog

 July 31, 2024

-Before my uncle travelled back to Angola, he passed me a PlayStation One complete with games.
 Will the PlayStation Network still exist if I hold onto my PS4 for 15 more years and turn it on?
 What will still be playable?
 Will the SSD have deteriorated?
-What will be left at that point?
-Is there a legal way in place for me to interact with the content I have paid quite a lot of money for just 20 years later?
+Is there a legal way for me to interact with the content I have paid quite a lot of money for just 20 years later?
 Even if the SSD is still good, and I have games on physical discs, will they even be playable without the marketplace, considering how many games come out needing day-one patches?

 What about movies and music?
-Well, it's the same.
+It's the same.
 Many who read this on release would remember that a major music distributor removed their entire content library from TikTok.
-Others may have also experienced looking at a post on Instagram where the story has been muted because the song (that they selected on the platform itself) had its licence revoked within 24 of the story post.
+Others may have experienced looking at a post on Instagram where the story has been muted because the song, selected on the platform itself, had its licence revoked within 24 hours of the post.

-We consumers are quite literally left to the whims of these licence owners regarding when we can access the things we "buy".
+We consumers are left to the whims of licence owners regarding when we can access the things we "buy".
 This is not ownership, and this needs to be addressed.

 The first generation of digital owners will soon pass on, and we need to see what will happen to their assets when they do.
-Of course, every company has transferred to a subscription model, but what about products that are still viable today that were purchased with a Perpetual Licence?
+Every company has shifted to a subscription model, but what about products that are still viable today that were purchased with a perpetual licence?
 Does this mean that once I retire, I can pass my account on to my child or my apprentice?

 The most significant problem is where my "bought" content sits.
 Today, it's hard to believe that Amazon or YouTube can go down, but there's no guarantee that they will exist in 50 years, let alone 100.
 We have not thought these things through properly.
 And we will soon see how much we have ignored when more people pass.